owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

                                  external storage
 ================================ ================================================

-When encryption is enabled, all files are encrypted and decrypted by the ownCloud application, and stored encrypted on your remote storage.
+When encryption is enabled, all files are encrypted and decrypted by the ownCloud application and stored encrypted on your remote storage.
 This protects your data when hosted on external storages.
 The ownCloud admin and the storage admin will see only encrypted files when browsing backend storage.

 .. warning::
    Encryption keys are stored only on the ownCloud server, eliminating exposure of your data to third-party storage providers.
 The encryption app does **not** protect your data if your ownCloud server is compromised, and it does not prevent ownCloud administrators from reading user's files.
 This would require client-side encryption, which this app does not provide.
-If your ownCloud server is not connected to any external storage services then it is better to use other encryption tools, such as `file-level or whole-disk encryption`_.
+If your ownCloud server is not connected to any external storage services, then it is better to use other encryption tools, such as `file-level or whole-disk encryption`_.

    Note also that SSL terminates at or before Apache on the ownCloud server.
 As a result, all files will exist in *an unencrypted state* between the SSL connection termination and the ownCloud code that encrypts and decrypts the files.
 This is potentially exploitable by anyone with administrator access to your server.
 Read `How ownCloud uses encryption to protect your data
    <https://owncloud.org/blog/how-owncloud-uses-encryption-to-protect-your-
    data/>`_ for more information.

 Before Enabling Encryption
 --------------------------

-Plan be very careful before enabling encryption, because it is not reversible via the ownCloud Web interface.
+Plan be very careful before enabling encryption because it is not reversible via the ownCloud Web interface.
 As a result, if you lose your encryption keys your files are not recoverable.
 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.

 You have more options via the ``occ`` command (see :ref:`occ_encryption_label`)